Living in Richmond London

 At very high tides this pub is semi in the water however the building doesn’t flood and there is a separate entrance to use at high tide.

-The White Cross always did a particularly good Sunday Roast, we went back to check it was still as good in 2023, it was!
+The White Cross always did a particularly good Sunday Roast, we went back to check it was still as good in 2023 and 2024, it was!

 Tide Tables Cafe on the Thames at Richmond